Estimated reading time: 8 minutes.

-Perhaps you like my friend is worried about a market crash.
+Perhaps you, like a friend, is worried about a market crash.

-His portfolio was up way up this year and the markets were roaring higher.
+His portfolio was up way up and markets were roaring higher.
 Not just the stocks he owned but everything.
-This included over valued junk companies.

-Like you he was worried about a market crash for good reasons:
+Like you he was worried about a crash for good reasons:

-• He was wondering how long this madness can go on
+- He was wondering how long this can go on

-• The overvaluation and new all-time highs seem to be propping up everywhere with all assets
+- The overvaluation and new all-time highs seem to be popping up everywhere

 How to prepare for a crash